Living in Germany

 When we asked people living in Germany about recreational activities, they mentioned:

 "In Germany, residents enjoy a variety of recreational facilities, such as public parks, swimming pools, sports fields, and playgrounds.
 There are also many outdoor activities available, such as hiking, biking, and camping.
 For those who prefer indoor activities, there are bowling alleys, movie theaters, and arcades.
 Germany also has a wide variety of cultural attractions, such as museums, galleries, and theaters.
-Additionally, there are many festivals and events throughout the year, such as Oktoberfest and Christmas markets," commented one expat living in Germany.
+Additionally, there are many festivals and events throughout the year, such as Oktoberfest and Christmas markets," remarked one expat living in Germany.

 What is the weather like in Germany?